vectorch-ai/ScaleLLM/README.md

-# LLMInfer
+# ScaleLLM

 ---
-LLMInfer is a high-performance inference system for large language models, designed for production environments.
+ScaleLLM is a high-performance inference system for large language models, designed for production environments.

 Key features: